cmput229/Lab_CubeStats/README.md

 The `$sp` register, known as the *stack pointer* is used when adding values to or removing values from the stack because it tracks the current extent of the stack.

 ## Assignment
-In this assignment, you will write a MIPS assembly program for the subroutine `CubeStats` that computes both the range and the floor of the average of certain elements of a multi-dimensional array.
+In this assignment, you will write a MIPS assembly program for the subroutine `CubeStats` that computes the floor of the average of certain elements of a multi-dimensional array.
 The elements of interest are specified by a `corner` and the size of the `edge` of a cube.
 The first parameter that `CubeStats` receives is the number of `dimensions` of the base array where the cube is contained.
 The second parameter is the `size` of the array.
 All the dimensions of the base array have the same size.
 Each element of the base array is a 32-bit integer.
 The specification for the `CubeStats` function is below:

 * `CubeStats`:
   * **Arguments**